 Timbs v Indiana, 17-1091 (U.S. February 20, 2019).

-Tyson Timbs plead guilty to controlled substance and conspiracy to commit theft.
-At the time of his arrest, the police seized a vehicle Timbs had purchased for $42,000 with money he received from an insurance policy when his father died.
-The State sought civil forfeiture of the vehicle, which value was four times the maximum monetary fine for the offenses.
+Tyson Timbs pleaded guilty to possession of a controlled substance and conspiracy to commit theft.
+At the time of his arrest, police seized a vehicle Timbs had purchased for $42,000 with money he received from an insurance policy when his father died.
+The State sought civil forfeiture of the vehicle, the value of which was four times the maximum monetary fine for the offenses.
 The Indiana Supreme Court held that the Excessive Fines Clause constrains only federal action and is inapplicable to state impositions.